Skip to main content

 ~£180· 100N· Auto (hammer)· 0.7 kg

 Properly sized for children 20–50 kg.
-100N inflation (correct for the weight range), harness D-ring, fitted sprayhood, adjustable to grow with the child.
+100N (correct for the weight range), harness D-ring, fitted sprayhood, adjustable to grow with the child.

 Check price on Amazon →